Ainara12/Machine-Learning---Tasks/README.md

 Please find below the full details of what needs to be done for every task.

 ## Instructions:
+### Contents of this repository
+* **Drafts folder**,that I keep coming back and find possible new solutions to tasks or practice examples there.
+* **Machine Learning-Tasks folder**
+* .gitignore
+* README file

-The four tasks are included inside the folder titled 'Machine Learning-Tasks', this folder includes:
+The four tasks are included inside the folder titled **'Machine Learning-Tasks'**, this folder includes:

--The main Jupyter notebook which includes the 4 tasks along with references and explanations for my code and my thought process.
+* The **main Jupyter notebook** which includes the 4 tasks along with references and explanations for my code and my thought process.
--Draft Jupyter notebooks that I keep coming back and find possible new solutions to tasks or practice examples there.
--Images folder, including any images that I have used in my main Task notebook or the drafts.
+-* **Images & socuments folder**, including any images that I have used in my main Task notebook or the drafts.
--Gitignore and README files

 ## Main Jupyter Notebook including the tasks to be evaluated: